Brandon Ler

-Brandon Ler is an American politician from the state of Montana, and a Republican member of the Montana House of Representatives for district 35.
+Brandon Ler is an American politician, serving as a member of the Montana House of Representatives since 2021.
+A member of the Republican Party, Ler became the body's speaker in 2025.
 He owns and operates a fencing company and served for six years on the Savage School District Board of Education.

+Career

 In February 2023, Ler introduced a bill that would state that misgendering a transgender student or calling them by their dead name —the name they were given at birth — is not considered a discriminatory practice.

-Ler characterized the bill as an effort to ensure students aren’t punished by teachers or school officials for references made out of confusion.
+Ler characterized the bill as an effort to ensure students aren't punished by teachers or school officials for references made out of confusion.

 Ler, who is also a rancher stated he “taught his children from a very young age that cows are cows and bulls are bulls.
 Imagine one day my son goes to school and he is told the facts he has learned are no longer true.”

-Montana State Legislature
+Electoral history

-2020 State House of Representatives election
+2020 Montana House of Representatives election

 Ler was uncontested in the general election, having received 4,760 votes.

+2022 Montana House of Representatives election

+Ler ran uncontested in the primary, having received 1,877 votes.

+He also ran uncontested in the general election, receiving 3,160 votes.